has its own page.

 Joker: Bruce...
 Wayne, n'est-ce pas? ("isn't it so?")

 Bruce: Most of the time.

-Alicia meets the Joker for the first time.
+- Alicia faints upon seeing what Jack has become.
 "Honey, you'll never believe what happened to me today!"

 Grissom: That you, sugarbumps? (sees silhouette of a man) Who the hell are you?